Concepts

 - Dataclasses are declarative and ergonomic.

-You do not need to use dataclasses.
+You are not required to use dataclasses.
 You can use alternatives like attrs

 You should set @dataclass(frozen=True)